ms/buildtogether.tech/teams/index.md

 feedback loop: white and Asian men pursue certain career paths because they have high status (they want to be "real programmers"), and the fact that they are pursuing those careers is what maintains their higher status.
+It also creates a
+<span g="confirmation_loop" i="allocating work!confirmation loop; confirmation
-It also creates a confirmation loop: since women and people of color get fewer chances to do certain tasks, they are less good at them, which "confirms" the initial bias.
+loop!allocating work">confirmation loop</span>: since women and people of color
+get fewer chances to do certain tasks, they are less good at them, which "confirms" the initial bias.

 All of this starts in the classroom.
 In mixed-gender teams, for example, female students are more likely to be given responsibility for taking notes, writing